scratchcpp/libscratchcpp/README.md

 The idea is to implement Scratch blocks in C++ to build a fast project player that is faster than the original Scratch VM.

+## IMPORTANT
+**The master branch currently doesn't have all features that are mentioned below** **because of the work on a new compiler.
+Please use the v0.13.x tags.**

 ## NOTE
 This library is still in development and it shouldn't be used to build complete Scratch project players yet.